It’s one thing to know how to start a blog and another to know what to do after.

 11. Secure your blog

-Here are some simple step to take to secure your site and avoid dealing with this.
+Here are some simple steps to take to secure your site and avoid dealing with this.

 You have a few options.
 You can install a security plugin like wordfence, or Ithemes.

-Oh, and don’t forget to change the default sign in URL for WordPress.
+Oh, and don’t forget to change the default sign-in URL from wp-admin or you can block all Ip’s not whitelisted with Sucuri for another layer of protection.

 12. Change your permalink structure